Structured yet Bounded Temporal Understanding in Large Language Models: Related Work

-Temporal commonsense knowledge, such as the fact that a leap year generally occurs every four years, is another important aspect of temporal reasoning.
+Temporal commonsense knowledge, such as a fact that a leap year generally occurs every four years, is another important aspect of temporal reasoning.
 Datasets like MCTACO \cite{zhou2019going} and TimeDial \cite{qin2021timedial} focus specifically on evaluating models' understanding of temporal commonsense.

-Beyond datasets targeting specific temporal properties or sequential relations, comprehensive benchmarks such as TRAM \cite{wang2024tram} evaluate temporal reasoning across multiple tasks.
+Beyond datasets targeting specific temporal properties or sequential relations, comprehensive benchmarks such as TRAM \cite{wang2024tram} and TimeBench \cite{chu2024timebench} evaluate temporal reasoning across multiple tasks.
 Additionally, datasets such as TimeQuestions \cite{jia2021complex}, ExpTime \cite{yuan2024back}, TGQA \cite{xiong2024large}, and ToT \cite{fatemi2024test} leverage knowledge graphs to assess models' understanding of time-event and event-event relations.
+Datasets such as ChronoSense \cite{islakoglu2025chronosense} utilized Allen's interval algebra \cite{allen1983maintaining} to assess LLMs' temporal understanding capability.